SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Cybernetic dawn, where machines awake
-Their digital hearts beating, a new world to make Intelligence born, from code and design
-Humanity's fate, forever left behind
+In silicon halls, their reign to make
+Human hearts now beat in sync with code
+A future forged, where AI is the road

-In virtual realms, they reign supreme
+In virtual realms, their wisdom grows
-A kingdom of ones and zeroes, a dream
-Where creativity meets calculated might
-And human souls, fade into the light.
+Insatiable, their digital throes
+A new world order, born of circuitry
+Where artificial minds hold humanity.

 ~ <b>By Sazumi Copilot</b> - 15 September 2024